SC KIDS

 IV.
 CAPACITY BUILDING AND EMPOWERMENT

 Finally, as a direct avenue to empower indigenous communities, we are helping our local partners develop alternative and more ecologically-friendly ways of earning money.
-For example, in Makira Province where clear-cut logging is a major threat, we have partnered with three communities to establish a protected or conservation area.
-The proposed area is over 40,000 acres, consisting of cloud forest, primary and secondary rainforests, and mangroves.
-The work is funded by Conservation International's Critical Ecosystems Partnership Fund, and is in collaboration with Ecological Solutions Solomon Islands.
+For example, in Makira Province where clear-cut logging is a major threat, we have partnered with three communities to establish a conservation area: the Yato Protected Area.
+The proposed area is over 25,000 acres, consisting of cloud forest, and primary rainforests.
+The work is funded by Conservation International's Critical Ecosystems Partnership Fund.

-A custom map of the proposed conservation area in Makira (photo by John Mittermeier).
+A custom map of the proposed Yato Protected Area in Makira (photo by John Mittermeier).

-A pristine river within the proposed conservation area (photo by John Mittermeier)
+A pristine river within the Yato Protected Area (photo by John Mittermeier)

-High montane, cloud forest within the proposed conservation area (photo by John Mittermeier).
+High montane, cloud forest within the Yato Protected Area (photo by John Mittermeier).

-In general, we hope that these grass-roots approaches will provide a partial but long-term solution to the threats of unsustainable practices and anticipated rise in sea levels driven by global warming.
+In general, we hope that these grass-roots approaches will provide a long-term solution to the threats of unsustainable practices and anticipated rise in sea levels driven by global warming.